-Jennifer B.'s auto loan application has just been approved by a Bangor buy here pay here car lot.
+Jefferson J.'s loan application has just been processed from a buy here pay here in Bangor, ME.

 Bangor, ME Auto Loans

 Buy Here Pay Here Car Dealers in Maine

 Maine residents in and around Bangor can get approved for an auto loan, even with bad credit.

 - Extensive Lending Network - Buy here pay here car dealers in our exclusive network are eager to get you into a new or used car, regardless of your financial history.

 - Fast Application Process - Our quick and painless online application form is Step #1 to your new car.
 Apply online, 24 hours a day.